junaidi-shumaz/SpyAgent/README.md

     This button helps to enter complete details of the agents.
 After completing the profile filling part click on done then this agent will be added in the list.

 # PROFILE
-To add agent to the list the user should enter details of the agent it includes I.NAME
+To add agent to the list, user should enter details such as- I.NAME
 II.LEVEL
 III.AGENCY NAME